 2.8.1 Dangerous situation in road traffic

-▶ In the event of any hazards or dangers in road traffic, apply the brakes on the pedelec until it comes to a halt.
+If you encounter any hazards or dangers in road traffic, apply the brake on the pedelec until it comes to a halt.
 The brake acts as an emergency stop system in such cases.

 2.8.2 Leaked brake fluid